ZengruiHan/ZengruiHan.github.io/_pages/research.md

 ## Elliptic genera of Pfaffian-Grassmannian double mirrors
 **In progress.**

-In this project we aim to prove the elliptic genera of Pfaffian-Grassmannian double mirrors of odd dimension coincide with each other.

 ***

 ## Stringy E-functions of generalized Pfaffian double mirrors
 **In preparation.**

-In this project we aim to prove that the stringy E-functions of the generalized Pfaffian double mirrors of even dimension coincide with each other, hence generalize the result of [Borisov-Libgober](https://arxiv.org/abs/1502.03702v2).
-However, as indicated by section 6 in this paper, a modification of the definition of stringy E-function is necessary.

 ***